Sparta04/Avatar/README.md

 # Avatar
-The Results Summary component includes an avatar section designed to display a user’s profile picture or any relevant image.
-This section adds a personalized touch to the summary, enhancing the visual appeal and providing context about the data or results being presented.
+This project is an avatar website, designed to showcase a collection of avatars with a fully responsive layout.
+It demonstrates my skills in web development using only HTML and CSS.